LiYunfengLYF/CSTNet/README.md

 # CSTNet for RGB-T Tracking

 ## News:
+- 24 7 2024: Onnx version CSTNet and smaller version checkpoints are released.
 - 20 7 2024: Onnx version CSTNet and smaller version CSTNet-small is upload.
 The checkpoints will be released soon.
 - 06 5 2024: Our manuscript is available at [arxiv](https://arxiv.org/abs/2405.03177)